timescale/docs.timescale.com-content/tutorials/clustering.md

 # Tutorial: Scaling out TimescaleDB

->:WARNING: Running TimescaleDB in a multi-node setup is currently in PRIVATE BETA.
-This method of deployment is not meant for production use.
-For more information, please
+>:WARNING: Distributed hypertables are currently in PRIVATE BETA and are not yet meant for production use.
+For more information, please [contact us][contact].
-[contact us][contact].

 TimescaleDB can be run in a multi-node setup, with one primary access node distributing